agiannini/ageGate/README.md

-README
-This age Gate uses vanilla JavaScript, cookies and Bootstrap’s modal class to prompt users for their birthdays before entering a site.
+The 'Age Gate' uses vanilla JavaScript, cookies and Bootstrap's modal class to prompt users for their birthdays before entering a site.

 To see the gate's functionality, open the ageGate.html.
-To implement the gate into another site, add ageGate.js to the site's static folder and copy the contents of the body in ageGate.html.
-Also, include a background and logo and title them gate_logo.jpg, and gate_background.jpg.
+To implement the gate into another site, add ageGate.js to the site's static folder and copy the contents of the body of ageGate.html into the body tag in the home page.
+To include background and logo save files as gate_logo.jpg, and gate_background.jpg.

 The ageGate consists of four files: ageGate.js, ageGate.html, gate_logo.jpg, gate_background.jpg.